isomerpages/nlb-mobile-guide/spotlight/wellbeing/lookingtorecruit.md

 <h4>eLearning videos from Lynda Library</h4>
 <p>LyndaLibrary by LinkedIn is an eLearning platform with video tutorials by industry experts.
 Learn software, creative, and business skills to achieve your personal and professional goals.
-You can sign in to LyndaLibrary as an NLB library member to access its collection - <a href="/get-started-with/lynda/">find out how</a>.</p>
+You can sign in to LyndaLibrary as a NLB library member to access its collection - <a href="/get-started-with/lynda/">find out how</a>.</p>

 <p><strong>1. <a href="https://www.lynda.com/Business-tutorials/Develop-strategic-focus-your-talent/434461/2265525-4.html?org=nlb.gov.sg" target="_blank">Strategic Human Resources</a></strong><br/>
 There are various ways to develop a strategic focus when it comes to HR planning.
 One way is by guiding leadership on how to build an effective structure and culture.
-These include linking HR activities into your organisation’s vision and mission, engaging employees and job analysis.</p>
+These include linking HR activities into your organisation’s vision and mission, engaging employees, and job analysis.</p>
 <a href="https://www.lynda.com/Business-tutorials/Develop-strategic-focus-your-talent/434461/2265525-4.html?org=nlb.gov.sg"><img src="/images/PL-2-Lynda-Happiness-Laptop.png" style="width:400px;"></a>

 <p><strong>2. <a href="https://www.lynda.com/Business-Skills-tutorials/Welcome/622063/713199-4.html?org=nlb.gov.sg" target="_blank"> Social Recruiting for Recruiters </a></strong><br/>
-Learn about the best ways to use social channels in the area of recruitment such as how to find and approach ideal candidates and collaborate with hiring managers.
-Learn important steps such as setting realistic expectations, having profiles that stand out, keeping promises and building strong networks to reach out to more candidates.</p>
+Learn the best ways to use social channels in the area of recruitment including how to find and approach ideal candidates and collaborating with hiring managers.
+A valuable resource to add to your toolkit with important steps on setting realistic expectations, having profiles that stand out, keeping promises and building strong networks to reach out to more candidates.</p>
 <a href="https://www.lynda.com/Business-Skills-tutorials/Welcome/622063/713199-4.html?org=nlb.gov.sg"><img src="/images/PL-2-Lynda-Happiness-Laptop.png" style="width:400px;"></a>

 <p><strong>3. <a href="https://www.lynda.com/Business-Skills-tutorials/Welcome/471664/544065-4.html?org=nlb.gov.sg" target="_blank">Talent Sourcing</a></strong><br/>